-- [5] The implication of this conclusion is that there is a significant direct positive influence of organizational support on job satisfaction.
-Therefore, strengthening organizational support can improve job satisfaction by strengthening the indicators of organizational support that need improvement, namely: 1) provision of job-supporting resources; 2) appropriateness of rewards; 3) supportive supervision; 4) involvement in decision-making.
-Meanwhile, the indicators that need to be maintained or developed are fairness in rewards. - 700 [6] The implication of the conclusion is that there is a significant positive direct effect of 701 servant leadership on job satisfaction, so that strengthening servant leadership can
+- [1] The implication of the conclusion is that there is a significant positive direct effect of organizational support on performance.
+Therefore, strengthening organizational support can improve service quality by strengthening indicators of organizational support that need improvement, namely: 1) provision of job-supporting resources; 2) appropriateness of rewards; 3) supportive supervision; and 4) involvement in decision-making.
+The indicator that needs to be maintained or developed is fairness in rewards. - [2] The implication of the conclusion is that there is a significant positive direct effect of servant leadership on service quality.
+Therefore, strengthening servant leadership can improve service quality by strengthening indicators of servant leadership that need